SemWebNotebooks/Jupyter-RDFify/README.md

 ```

 ## ShEx Submodule

-ShEx support has been dropped since version 1.0.2.
-Please read the notice at the top.

 With this submodule, you can validate graphs using the [ShEx](https://shex.io/) language.
 You first need to parse a schema: